Klins101/CORALL/README.md

 ## License
 MIT License

-Copyright (c) 2025 Pouria Sarhadi, Wasif Naeem, Klinsmann Agyei
+Copyright (c) 2025 Dr Pouria Sarhadi, Prof. Wasif Naeem, Klinsmann Agyei

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal